-Division of VISUAL AND PERFORMING ARTS
+DIVISION OF VISUAL AND PERFORMING ARTS

-THE PURPOSE OF THIS DIVISION is to equip students to share Christ through the visual arts, music, or dramatic performance.
+The purpose of this division is to equip students to share Christ through the visual arts, music, or dramatic performance.
 Built upon a biblical foundation of the arts, this division trains students to be proficient in their creative discipline.

-This division comprises the visual arts and performing arts departments of Pensacola Christian College, both of which offer undergraduate and graduate degrees.
+This division comprises the visual arts and performing arts departments of Pensacola Christian College, which both offer undergraduate and graduate degrees.